 • Consider live streaming at a scheduled time every week to gradually build up interest.

-It can be difficult to create a good tutorial video.
 Tutorial videos need to be clear, educational, and entertaining.
 They need to be long enough to show every step of the process, while also being short enough to still be engaging.
-Most users don’t want to watch videos that are longer than a few minutes—and the most important information really needs to appear within the first minute.
+Most users don’t want to watch videos that are longer than a few minutes — and the most important information needs to appear within the first minute.

 Tips for adding tutorial videos to your social media marketing: